Towards a modular construction of OG10: The moduli space

-Moduli spaces of stable sheaves on holomorphic symplectic surfaces are naturally equipped with a holomorphic symplectic form indudced by Serre duality.
-This was first observed by Mukai in \cite{mukai84}.
-More recently, Kuznetsov and Markushevich \cite{kuznetsovMark09} generalized this construction, and produced a closed two form the smooth locus of any moduli space of simple sheaves on an algebraic variety, which is not necessarily non-degenerate.
+More recently, Kuznetsov and Markushevich \cite{kuznetsovMark09} generalized this construction, and produced a closed 2-form the smooth locus of any moduli space of simple sheaves on an algebraic variety, which is not necessarily non-degenerate.
+Here we briefly review the definition.